miroapp/app-examples/examples/monetization-with-stripe/README.md

 2. Create a [payment link](https://dashboard.stripe.com/test/payment-links)
 3. Update the link in the [PaywallNotice component](./components/PaywallNotice.tsx)
 4. Add your [API keys](https://dashboard.stripe.com/apikeys) to the [.env file](.env)
+5. [Create a webhook endpoint](https://dashboard.stripe.com/test/webhooks/create?endpoint_location=local) in Stripe (_test in a local environment_) and download the Stripe CLI tool:
+   1. `Brew install stripe/stripe-cli/stripe`
-5. For development, in your terminal:
+6. For development, in your terminal:
    1. `stripe login`
    2. `stripe listen --forward-to localhost:3000/api/payment-handler`
    3. Copy the webhook signing secret from console output